 On the other hand, the advances in conventional deep networks, such as Convolutional Neural Networks (CNNs), Recurrent Neural Networks (RNNs), and Artificial Neural Networks (ANNs), have provided ground-breaking results.
 These algorithms have become more efficient with time and are the foundations of most modern CV and NLP applications.

-Deep belief networks played a vital role in the growth and evolution of deep learning, but they are rarely ever used today.
+Deep belief networks played a vital role in the growth and evolution of deep learning, but are not so common today.

 Deep Belief Networks: Key Takeaways